|Founded||Founded in 1977 in or near New City (Back of the Yards)|

 |Primary ethnicities||Give details|

-The Party Players’ history can be told in two parts, the first part begins in the year 1977 when “Capone” organized a party crew that would be called “Party Players.”
-The members of the crew started at the intersection of 48th and Racine in the Back of The Yards neighborhood.
+The Party Players’ history can be told in two parts, the first part begins in the year 1976 when “Capone” organized a party crew that would be called “Party Players.”
+Some other original members were Joe, Pete Gonzales, Lil Dice and Tiny P. The crew formed in the Marshall Square neighborhood at the intersection of 24th Place and Washtenaw.
 The original Party Players were not a gang banging crew, instead these were guys that loved to travel around the south side and go to different parties, they especially partied with the K-Town Party People along 26th Street in the Little Village neighborhood.

 Eventually the vast majority of Party Player sections were shut down including all of their Gage Park and Mckinley Park operations.
-The Party Players also lost almost all their territory in Marquette Park accept 65th and Spaulding.
-They had set up in the suburbs of Burbank, Oak Lawn and Rockford but they lost Oak Lawn.
+The Party Players also closed almost all their territory in Marquette Park accept 65th and Sacramento and 63rd and Troy.
+They had set up in the suburbs of Burbank, Oak Lawn, West Chicago, Plainfield/Joliet and Rockford but they closed Oak Lawn, Rockford and Burbank.
 The Party Players engaged in vicious gang wars with the City Knights of nearby 48th and Wood and also the Satan Disciples.
-Party Players always remained at odds with the Saints even after the Saints joined the People Nation, they may have been cool with each other for a few years after they both joined People but it was war before and war since.
-The only sections that stayed open for the Party Players in later years were 48th and Wolcott and 65th and Spaulding.
+The City Knights ended up flipping to Satan Disciples heavily and the Party Players then moved their headquarters down the street from Wolcott to 48th and Wood which was the original section of the City Knights.
+Party Players always remained at odds with the Saints even after the Saints joined the People Nation.

 The Party Players are still active on 48th Street at their newer headquarters of 48th and Wood.

 When did the other sets open and when did they close?
 What year did 65th and Spaulding open?